 The Company does not have any formal policy with regard to board members attendance at annual meetings of shareholders but encourages each director to attend said meetings.
-All of the Company's directors attended the fiscal 2014 annual meeting of shareholders.
+All of the Company's directors attended the fiscal 2016 annual meeting of shareholders.

-Committees:
+Committees

-Santa Fe has established two standing committees, a Securities Investment Committee and an Audit Committee.
+Santa Fe has established two standing committees, a Securities Investment Committee (the "Securities Investment Committee") and an Audit Committee (the "Audit Committee").
 The Company does not have any standing nominating or compensation committees of the Board of Directors.
 Executive compensation is determined by the independent members of the Board.
 New director nominations, if any, will be considered and determined by the Board of Directors.
 The Company has no policy with regard to consideration of any director candidates recommended by security holders.
 As a small business issuer that has approximately 85% of its voting securities controlled by one shareholder, the Company has not deemed it appropriate to institute such a policy.

 Audit Committee.
 Santa Fe is an unlisted company and smaller reporting company under SEC rules.
-The Company's Audit Committee is currently comprised of Messrs.
-Nance (Chairperson) and Love, each of whom are independent directors as independence is defined by the applicable rules and regulations of the SEC and NASDAQ, and as may be modified or supplemented.
+The Audit Committee is currently comprised of members Nance (Chairperson) and Love, each of whom are independent directors as independence is defined by the applicable rules and regulations of the SEC and NASDAQ, and as may be modified or supplemented.
 Each of these directors also meets the audit committee financial expert test based on their qualifications and business experience discussed above.
 The primary function of the Audit Committee is to assist the Board of Directors in fulfilling its oversight responsibilities by reviewing: the financial reports provided by the Company to any governmental body or the public; the Company's system of internal controls regarding finance, accounting, legal compliance and ethics that management and the Board have established; and the Company's auditing, accounting and financial processes generally.
 The Audit Committee is responsible for the selection and retention of the Company's independent registered public accounting firm.
-The Audit Committee held four meetings during the 2015 fiscal year.
+The Audit Committee held four meetings during the 2017 fiscal year.

-The Company's Board of Directors has adopted a written charter for the Audit Committee, a copy of that written charter, as amended, is posted on the Santa Fe page of the InterGroup website www.intgla.com.
+The Company's Board of Directors has adopted a written charter for the Audit Committee, a copy of that written charter, as amended, is posted on the Santa Fe page of the InterGroup website (www.intgla.com).

 Securities Investment Committee.
-On March 17, 1998, the Company established a Securities Investment Committee to establish guidelines and to review the Company's investment policies.
+On March 17, 1998, the Company established the Securities Investment Committee to establish guidelines and to review the Company's investment policies.
 The Committee consists of all the members of the Board, with Mr. Winfield serving as Chairperson.
-During fiscal 2015, the Securities Investment Committee held two meetings, in person, telephonically or by written consent with, all members attending each meeting.
+During fiscal 2017, the Securities Investment Committee did not hold any meetings.